cleverage/accessibility-steps/accessibility-first-step/en/07 - Use a valid language code for the lang attribute.md

 ## Control method

-Inspect the source code in order to check the presence of a standard language code in the `lang` attributes.
+Inspect the source code to check the presence of a standard language code in the `lang` attributes.